-Senior school students are expected to work to the best of their ability.
+Senior Years students are expected to work to the best of their ability.
 The expectations placed upon students are much higher than was previously the case.
 Improved study habits, greater maturity, broader responsibility and increased initiative are all expected.

 What students do next year in Stage 1 will have consequences for Stage 2.
-If they fail to meet the compulsory requirements of Stage 1, including Numeracy, Literacy, Personal Learning Plan (PLP) and Research Project, they will have to REPEAT these in 2022, along with their Stage 2 subjects.
+If they fail to meet the compulsory requirements of Stage 1, including Numeracy, Literacy, Exploring Identities and Futures (EIF) and Research Project, they will have to REPEAT these in 2025, along with their Stage 2 subjects.
 Consequently, this may mean that they will have to undertake a Year 13 to complete all units.